smatkovi/nangs/README.md

 </div>

+## Examples

+Check the [examples](https://github.com/juansensio/nangs/tree/master/examples) to learn more about using nangs to solve PDEs with NNs.

 ## Copyright

 Copyright 2020 onwards, SensioAI.
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this project's files except in compliance with the License.
 A copy of the License is provided in the LICENSE file in this repository.